mbykov/orthos/Readme.md

 # orthos.js

-corrects utf-8 combined greek diacritics from precombined of all sorts
+convert to utf-8 combined ancient greek diacritics from precombined of all sorts

 ## Installation